stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 * 20% improving how work gets done
 * 30% managing a team of 5 people offshore

-Assuming the 5x offshore team members are each effective to a net 75% (adjusting for admin, learning, development and internal events) we have now increased the overall capacity of each 25 year old to 425%.
+Assuming the 5x offshore team members are each effective to a net 75% (adjusting for location, learning, development, admin and internal events) we have now increased the overall capacity of each 25 year old to 425%.
 Pause for a moment, think about that.

 I also ask them to dial back to 100%, rather than work 120%, so they can invest more personal time into fitness, recreation, learning, loved ones and family.